 OPPOSE: HR 1484 - Seize Public Lands to State Control

 In 2016, Congressman Amodei introduced HR 1484 which includes SJR 1 language.
 The bill will direct the Secretary of Agriculture and the Secretary of the Interior to convey certain Federal lands to the State of Nevada in fulfillment of the Nevada Statehood Enabling Act, and for other purposes.
 Read the text by clicking here.
-Although the bill did not move in Congress last year, Congressman Amodei has stated that he would like to reintroduce a similar bill in this Congress.
-We need to remain vigilant and make our voices heard on this issue so Congressman Amodei will hear loud and clear that Nevadans want to keep it public!
+Fortunately the bill did not move in Congress last year and - because of your activism - Congressman Amodei stated earlier this year that he would not reintroduce HR1484 in its current form.
+Although we have accomplished many victories for Nevada's public lands, we need to remain vigilant and make our voices heard on this issue so our elected officials know that Nevadans want to keep it public!

 Script: “I am calling as your constituent to register my opposition to any public land transfers or sales to state control and private interests.
 I am a Nevadan who (hikes/camps/backpacks/you choose) and values the great amount of public lands we have here in Nevada.
 I respectfully oppose your efforts to divest public lands to state and private control.”

 2. Tweet to Congressman Amodei: Twitter is an easy but direct way to engage with your elected official.
 Create your own and use the following handles and hashtags: